TeskaLabs/asab/docs/index.md

 !!! success "ASAB is the right choice when:"

-    :material-server: you want to build a microservice or an application server
+    :material-server: You want to build a microservice or an application server

-    :material-language-python: you are using Python 3.7+
+    :material-language-python: You are using Python 3.7+

-    :material-clock-fast: you want to utilize asynchronous I/O
+    :material-clock-fast: You want to use asynchronous I/O

-    :material-file-document-edit: you want to write non-blocking, speedy and scalable code
+    :material-file-document-edit: You want to write non-blocking, speedy, and scalable code

 !!! example "Here is a complete example of a working microservice:"